Frequent Questions

 Why did it take over 15 years to finish the debut album?

-Most of Utopia was recorded between 2009-2011, and yet it wasn’t finished and released until 2025.
+Most of Utopia was recorded between 2009-2011, and yet it wasn’t released until 2026.
 There are three reasons for this:

 1. Singers.
 From 2009-2016, we went through six different vocalists, each unable to continue work for different reasons (in order: unmotivated, uncommitted, personal issues, situation change, situation change, subpar performances).